eszterkv/sms/README.md

 # SMS services

-This project allows you to send and receive SMS messages and run arbitrary services that are available via the API.
+This project allows you to send and receive SMS messages and run arbitrary services.

 Currently, it supports:
 - ChatGPT